tcharding/kernel/workshop/setup.rst

 --------------

-If you have already have a local copy of the kernel tree on you can add the following to your git config file and `git fetch staging`
+If you have already have a local copy of the kernel tree on you can add the following to your git config file

 .. code:: bash